sk-classroom/asc-final-exam/exam-examples.md

    - [ ] A) The use of recurrent neural networks (RNNs) to process sequences
    - [ ] B) The introduction of convolutional neural networks (CNNs) for text processing
    - [ ] C) The elimination of RNNs in favor of the attention mechanism
-   - [ ] D) The use of pre-rained embeddings for all tokens
+   - [ ] D) The use of pre-trained embeddings for all tokens
    >Answer: C) The elimination of RNNs in favor of the attention mechanism

 32. How does the attention mechanism in Transformers differ from previous attention mechanisms?